judedaryl/MEAN/README.md

     cd homunculi
     npm install -g @angular-devkit/core
+    npm i -D @angular-devkit/core

 ## Add semantic-ui to the application

 I've been using this user interface for quite some time now, so for those who aren't yet familiar with this you can check its documentation on the official [semantic-ui site].

 ### Install Gulp